Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Event-Chain Monte Carlo with translational flow

 ECMC was initially built and justified through the infinitesimal limit of a discrete-time lifted Markov chain \cite{Michel_2014}.
-The process $(\bm{x}_t,\bm{v}_t)$ however identifies with a Piecewise deterministic Markov process \cite{Davis_1984,Davis_1993}, which allows for a direct and efficient formalization directly at the continuous-space and -time level through its infinitesimal generator and boundary conditions.
-In particular, the invariance condition is straightforward.
-Following the PDMP characterization of ECMC detailed in \cite{Monemvassitis_2023}, we first explicit in terms of PDMP the ECMC process in a general setting.
-We then precisely characterize the necessary symmetries stemming from the invariance and the more restrictive but explicit possible sufficient symmetries.
+The process $(\bm{x}_t,\bm{v}_t)$ however identifies with a Piecewise Deterministic Markov process \cite{Davis_1984,Davis_1993}.
+This allows for a direct and efficient formalization directly at the continuous-space and -time level through its infinitesimal generator and boundary conditions.
+In particular, the invariance condition becomes straightforward.
+Following the PDMP characterization of ECMC detailed in \cite{Monemvassitis_2023}, we first express in terms of PDMP the ECMC process in a general setting, as represented in the algorithm \ref{algo:ECMC}.
+We then characterize the necessary symmetries required for the invariance of the target distribution and the sufficient symmetries more commonly applied to get explicit schemes.
 We finally illustrate it on the example of particle systems.